flashlin/Samples/torch-qa/fine-tune/data-user/extract-qa.md

 @Answer: If both hands have a pair on their first two cards, this is known as a "Double Tiger Pair" and the odds are 20 to 1.
 @Question: In Live Dealer Baccarat, what are the odds for a "Twin Tiger Pair"  if both hands have pairs with matching numbers or matching picture cards?
 @Answer: If the pairs in both hands have a matching number or matching picture card, then this is known as a "Twin Tiger Pair" and the odds are 100 to 1.
+@Question: In Live Dealer Baccarat, what are the odds for the Tiger betting options?
+@Answer: Tiger betting options:
+* Tiger Bet: If the banker wins with a 6, the following odds apply:
+  - Two-card Tiger: 12 to 1
+  - Three-card Tiger: 20 to 1
+* Big Tiger Bet: If the banker wins with three cards totaling 6, the odds are 50 to 1.
+* Small Tiger Bet: If the banker wins with two cards totaling 6, the odds are 22 to 1.
+* Tiger Tie Bet: If it's a tie and the total is 6, the odds are 35 to 1.
+* Tiger Pair Bet: If either the player's or banker's first two cards form a pair, the following odds apply:
+  - Single Tiger Pair: 4 to 1
+  - Double Tiger Pair: 20 to 1
+  - Twin Tiger Pair: 100 to 1